Statistically, more people become depressed during the winter months but, it can certainly happen at any time of the year.

-Recent studies show that antidepressants such as Prozac, Paxil and Lexapro are now the third most widely prescribed group of drugs in the United States.
+Studies show that antidepressants such as Prozac, Paxil and Lexapro are the third most widely prescribed group of drugs in the United States.

 Emotional and physical trauma can lead to depression.
 But, depression can also be caused by:

 - Stress and tension